-Dexia group's earnings will remain very sensitive to changes in funding conditions especially because of the very thin margins on its assets.
+Dexia group's earnings will also remain very sensitive to changes in funding conditions especially because of the very thin margins on its assets.
 They will also remain sensitive to changes in interest rates.
-The lower the interest rates, the higher is the need to post cash collateral on derivatives (which is costly for the bank as the collateral has to be financed), and the income from the investment portfolio.
-Significant efforts have been deployed in 2020 to reduce the results' sensitivity to variation in market parameters by reducing the number of derivative operations and hedging basis risks.
+The lower the interest rates, the lower is the income from the investment portfolio and the higher the need to post cash collateral on derivatives (which is costly for the bank as the collateral has to be financed).
+Significant efforts have been deployed since 2020 to reduce the results' sensitivity to variation in market parameters by reducing the number of derivative operations and hedging basis risks.
 However extreme market volatility will continue to hurt financial results because adverse movements in market parameters (exchange rates and credit spreads) could result in unfavourable valuation adjustments of assets, liabilities and derivatives.
 Dexia group's net result will also depend on the magnitude of loan losses, which in turn will depend on the macroeconomic environment.

 Starting from 1 January 2022, Dexia will also be subject to additional guarantee fees under the prolongated state-guaranteed funding scheme (please refer to the section on funding below for further details on state-guaranteed debt).
 While the "normal fees", which are paid monthly to the guarantors under the current scheme will continue to be applied at a low 5 basis points of outstanding debt, the new scheme will consist of a deferred fee system which will gradually increase from 5 basis points (in 2022) to 135 basis points (in 2027).
-The deferred fees will only become payable upon two conditions being met simultaneously, including (1) the liquidation of

-DCL and (2) the withdrawal of its banking license.
+The deferred fees will only become payable upon two conditions being met simultaneously, including (1) the liquidation of DCL and (2) the withdrawal of its banking license.
 They will therefore not weigh on the group's liquidity during its run-off.
-However this deferred charge will nonetheless accrue in its income statement and will further deteriorate its results.
+However, this deferred charge will accrue in DCL's consolidated income statement - as per IFRS accouting rules - and will negatively impact its accounting equity.3 The group is currently discussing with the European Central Bank (ECB) the prudential treatment of the new scheme, in particular its impact on the bank's solvency ratios.

 The pace of decline in operating costs will likely remain slow.
-Minimum investment is needed to maintain operating systems to be able to complete a runoff that will span more than 10 years.
-Regulatory costs, including the contribution to the Single Resolution Fund, also weigh heavily on its profitability, representing around 30% of the bank's total operating expenses.
-Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.
-These measures include the outsourcing of the back-office and IT services to a third-party service provider (Cognizant), which also involved staff transfers to this company.
-These measures, together with the reduction of operations carried out outside the headquarters, will ultimately increase Dexia group's flexibility vis-a-vis its cost structure.
+Minimum investment is needed to maintain operating systems to be able to complete a runoff that will span more than ten years.
+Regulatory costs, including the contribution to the Single Resolution Fund, also weigh heavily on its profitability, representing around 32% of the bank's total operating expenses.
+Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.4 These measures, together with the reduction of operations carried out outside the headquarters, will ultimately increase Dexia group's flexibility vis-a-vis its cost structure.